 The two conventional methods of pipe joinery in the U.S. are Hub (Bell) and Spigot, and Hubless (No Hub).
 The main difference between the two is that Hub and Spigot joints have a spigot interconnected with a hub.
 While on the other hand, Hubless pipes are joined on the outer surface of the pipe by utilizing a neoprene sleeve with a stainless steel shield.
 These are commonly referred to as No Hub clamps.
 These clamps fit over the end of the pipe and are tightened using a torque wrench.
 In Hub and Spigot connections, the plain end of the pipe fits into the hub and is sealed with a rubber compression gasket or molten lead and oakum.

 The variety of joining methods that can be implemented with Extra Heavy Cast Iron Pipe makes it extremely versatile.
 It is perfectly suited to plumbing systems below ground.
-This type of piping can be adapted for use in single and multi-story residential structures, apartment and office buildings, and commercial or industrial applications.
+This type of piping can be adapted for use in single and multi-story residential structures and for larger structures as well.
+Extra heavy cast iron is therefore also the material of choice for apartment and office buildings, and for commercial or industrial applications.
 It can be utilized for interior as well as exterior applications.

 Extra Heavy Cast Iron Pipe (EHCI) is more durable than Service pipe because it is manufactured thicker and is, therefore, more robust.
 Cast iron resists abrasion, which makes it perfect for applications that will come into contact with sand, gravel, kitchen waste, and general suspended debris.
 It is more economical than stainless steel or PEX and.
 Unlike PEX, is not subject to deterioration from UV rays.
 While copper’s antibiotic properties may make it less susceptible to biofilm build-up, cast iron has superior damping qualities and doesn’t need to be soldered together.